 "This prescription cream specifically treats melasma.
 It works by exfoliating, blocking pigment production, and minimizing redness," Williams says.
 Williams also does the Lumenis M22 intense pulse light treatment in her office, which targets pigmentation, heats it up at the source, and causes it to flake off.

 The skincare line you've relied on forever is a good choice for hyperpigmentation, as well as acne.
 "I urge my patients to incorporate these products as part of a more all-encompassing regimen for hyperpigmentation.
-Apply this serum at night after cleansing—it helps gradually fade dark spots, discoloration or blotches, and helps lighten post-acne marks," says Ted Lain, MD, board-certified dermatologist
+Apply this serum at night after cleansing—it helps gradually fade dark spots, discoloration or blotches, and helps lighten post-acne marks," says Ted Lain, MD, a board-certified dermatologist.

 This dermal repair cream contains heparan sulfate, an ingredient that works at the cellular level to rejuvenate the skin and reverse pigmentation.
-"It doesn't cause skin irritation, and has the advantage of other anti-aging ingredients to help with overall skin brightening," says David Shafer, MD, FACS, double board-certified plastic surgeon in New York City
+"It doesn't cause skin irritation, and has the advantage of other anti-aging ingredients to help with overall skin brightening," says David Shafer, MD, FACS, double board-certified plastic surgeon in New York City.